basetenlabs/truss/docs/develop/control-truss.md

 ## Architecture

 Control Trusses run an additional control web-server process in addition to the inference server process.
-The control web-server runs on a separate port and provides control over the inference web-server.
-In particular, it provides a patch endpoint that can be used to apply and load changes into the inference web-server.
+The control web-server acts as a proxy to the inference web-server.
+Additionlly, it provides a patch endpoint that can be used to apply and load changes into the inference web-server.

 Imagine that a Control Truss is running on docker.
 Say changes are made to this Truss and `docker_predict` is called on the handle. `docker_predict` just